mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 ### Rollout Timing

 * Alpha released containing full PIBD implementation for testing (testnet only) - Apr 20th, 2022
-* Target date for reviewing and merging work performed in `pibd_impl` into master, enabling PIBD on current master for testnet only - July 5th, 2022
+* Target date for reviewing and merging work performed in `pibd_impl` into master, enabling PIBD on current master for testnet only - Sept 5th, 2022
-* Release of 5.2.0, containing merged PIBD work on testnet only (and a few other features TBD) - Sept 1st 2022
+* Release of 5.2.0, containing merged PIBD work on testnet only (and a few other features TBD) - Dec 1st 2022
-* Release of 5.2.1 - turning on PIBD sync for mainnet as well as testnet - Feb 1st 2023
+* Release of 5.2.1 - turning on PIBD sync for mainnet as well as testnet - Jun 1st 2023
-* Version as yet undetermined: remove support for earlier `txhashset.zip` method of syncing - Feb 1st 2024
+* Version as yet undetermined: remove support for earlier `txhashset.zip` method of syncing - Jun 1st 2024

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions